ma-sharifi/minibankc/README.md

         Name: DOCKER_PASSWORD , Value: ***. because *** is my docker hub password.
 This video can help: https://www.youtube.com/watch?v=R8_veQiYBjI
 ```
+## Simple UI
+A simple ui provided at this address: /v1/ui/customers/1?lang=nl
 ## Contact
 I'd like you to send me an email on <mahdi.elu@gmail.com> about anything you'd want to say about this software.